Renault Dauphine: Styling and interior

 The Dauphine used a three-box design of the ponton genre, with cargo volume forward and engine volume rearward.

 Overall, Dauphine styling was a scaled down version of the Renault Frégate, itself a classic three-box design of the ponton genre.
 Renault received styling assistance for the Dauphine at the request of Lefaucheux in June 1953 from Luigi Segre of Carrozzeria Ghia, especially with integrating the engine's air intake at the rear doors.

-The Dauphine had a front-hinged trunklid, which housed the headlights and opened to a seven-cubic-foot trunk.
+The Dauphine had a front-hinged trunklid, which housed the headlights and opened to a 7 cuft trunk.
 The spare tire was carried horizontally under the front of the car, behind an openable panel below the bumper.